dbrucknr/Algorithms/python/design-patterns/SOLID-Principles.md

 - The Open-Closed Principle suggests that when you add new functionality, you add it via extension not via modification.

 Liskov Substitution
+- if you have some interface that takes some sort of base class you should be able to stick a derived class in there and everything should work.

 Interface Segregation